Keeping kids engaged and motivated can be challenging, even for the best teachers.

 And my kids were my biggest critics of what constituted fun!

-What I soon discovered was that these kids who had not been engaged in learning in their mainstream classrooms were now engaged in the learning process; they enjoyed doing literacy and math centers AND were happy to come to school.
+What I soon discovered was that these kids who hadn't been engaged in learning in their mainstream classrooms were now engaged in the learning process; they enjoyed doing literacy and math centers AND were happy to come to school.

-Let’s face it you are never going to hear a child say, “Do we have to play games.”
+Let’s face it you are never going to hear a child ask, “Do we have to play games?”

 Not every activity can be a game and we will never get rid of statewide testing but we can make learning fun and I want to help you find that happy medium.

-I want to help you create a classroom that is a happy place to come to where kids are excited to be.
-A classroom where kids are engaged in hands-on, meaningful practice that helps them to really consolidate the concepts you have been teaching.
+I want to help you create a classroom that is a happy place to come to, where kids are excited to be.
+A classroom where kids are engaged in hands-on, meaningful practice that helps them to really consolidate the concepts you've been teaching.